SuleimanFarah/sunpy/SOCIS-2016-Alex-Hamilton.md

 Over the last 3 years I have had the opportunity to do two summer internships and the ESA SoCiS:
  -  RAL was investigating the LHC ATLAS detector conditions metadata usage,
  -  NPL (the National Physical Laboratory) was mostly lab work, testing the qualitative performance of thermal (IR) imagers,
- -  ESA SoCiS 2015, I coded the Solar B Extrapolation SunPy Affiliated Package which will be featured in the 2016 AAS SPD meeting
+ -  ESA SoCiS 2015, I coded the Solar B Extrapolation SunPy Affiliated Package which will be featured in the 2016 AAS SPD meeting.

 All of these projects required that I plan and undertake independent work while collaborating with members of the departments and experts in the fields.
 Along with valuable coding, troubleshooting and documentation experience I was able to contribute useful insights into the fields for my supervisors.

 I also helped on creation of the OpenAstronomy website, designed to promote the work done by 4 major open source astronomy projects. https://github.com/OpenAstronomy/openastronomy.github.io/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Aalex-ian-hamilton

-I am also a regular contributor to the SunPy library.
+I am also a contributor to the SunPy library.

 Project
 ========